 Each child who receives services at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope for the first time receives a new toy or other gift.

 Donations are collected year-round to provide overnight kits, back-to-school supplies, spring baskets, and other seasonal gifts to children visiting the Center as well as address basic needs presented during initial visits to the Center.

 Through a partnership with Crimes Against Children’s Unit Detective Sean Reavie, the Childhelp Children’s Center of Arizona hosts Superhero September, a campaign to raise public awareness and provide additional resources to children who visit the Center.

 These are just a few suggestions of the toys that the center needs.
 We do accept items that are not on this list, please check with the center before sending.
 We do not accept toy guns of any kind.
-Donations can be dropped off during business hours Monday-Friday, 8am to 5pm, Attention: Danielle Gilmore at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope located at 2120 N. Central Ave.
+Donations can be dropped off during business hours Monday-Friday, 8am to 5pm, Attention: Kate MacDonald at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope located at 2120 N. Central Ave.
 Suite 130 Phoenix, AZ 85004.